 People who are highly capable, deeply committed, and running on less than they let on.

 Therapists and mental health professionals who give careful attention to others all day and have limited access to that same quality of care for themselves.
-Who understand the value of this work and are ready to receive it.
+Who understand the value of this work and are beginning to wonder what it would be like to receive it.

 Healthcare professionals and first responders who have worked in systems that ask more than is sustainable, who carry what they have witnessed, and who have not had a real place to put it down.

-Leaders and executives who are accustomed to investing in high-quality support for their performance and are ready to bring that same seriousness to their inner life.
+Leaders and executives who are accustomed to investing in high-quality support for their performance and are noticing that something in their inner life has been receiving consistently less.

-People in caregiving roles who have organized their lives around the needs of others and are ready to experience what it feels like to have something built entirely around them for once.
+People in caregiving roles who have organized their lives around the needs of others and are beginning to ask what it might feel like to have something created with their experience in mind.

 What you may be noticing